 Chief Executive Officer and Founder of CurlShoppe

-Founder Natasha 'Natty' Sheppard is a biracial woman who has struggled with achieving her true curls all of her life.
-Being raised by her British-born Jamaican mother, easiest thing was a puff and twists until she got older and her mother relaxed her hair to make styling easier.
-She always thought her hair was straight, and at most a "wave" since whenever she tried to wear her hair "natural" (or so she thought) it never turned out right.
-Through many relaxers and weekly wash-blowdry-straighten routines, Natasha's hair was truly damaged.
-In 2009 she cut off her hair in hopes to look like the always trendy Rihanna.
-Instead of going edgy, she wanted to go natural but without the plethora of youtube videos, blogs and information there is available today, she didn't know how to take care of her natural hair properly and fell back to the "creamy crack".
+I struggled with achieving my true curls my whole life (until CurlShoppe).
+Being raised by my British-born Jamaican mother, the easiest thing was a puff and twists until I got older and my Mom relaxed my hair to make styling easier.
+I always thought my hair was straight, and at most a "wave" since whenever I tried to wear my hair "natural" (or so I thought), it never turned out right.
+Through many relaxers and weekly wash-blowdry-straighten routines, my hair was truly damaged.
+In 2009 I cut my hair off in hopes to look like the always trendy Rihanna.
+Instead of going edgy, I wanted to go natural but without the plethora of YouTube videos, blogs and information there is available today, I just didn't know how to take care of my natural hair properly and fell back to the "creamy crack".

-As the years went by, the natural hair community grew rapidly and with a new found confidence, in September 2013, Natasha decided to start transitioning (growing out her relaxer).
+As the years went by, the natural hair community grew rapidly and with a new found confidence, in September 2013, I decided to start transitioning (by growing out my relaxer aka letting my natural hair grow in).
 Twist outs, braid outs, bantu knots, flexi-rods, you name it!
-However when her new growth came in, she started to see actual curls coming through, even though her mother said she didn't have curls and never would.
-She persisted in her journey and when she couldn't resist the urge anymore, in June 2014, she big chopped after being 8 months post-relaxer.
+However when my new growth came in, I started to see actual curls coming through, even though my Mom said I didn't have curls and never would (she definitely knows how much of a lie that was LOL, and now loves my curls and her own).

 Hey, it’s Row here!
 My full name is Rowan McAnoy, but Row is what my close friends and family call me and if you’re now a part of the CurlShoppe family, feel free to call me Row as well.
 I’m a proud biracial woman known for my big curly locks, but hair is only one of the things I’m passionate about!